AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

++++ Upcoming talk at Sprachwissenschaftliche Tagung für Promotionsstudierende (STaPs) in September.
+The title of my presentation is "Defining the obvious: How to measure similarity?" +++

 +++ We submitted a Preprint for our article '[Linking Norms, Ratings, and Relations of Words and Concepts Across Multiple Language Varieties.](https://psyarxiv.com/tgw3z/)' to PsyArXiv. +++

 +++ We released the first version of the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts on [GitHub](https://github.com/concepticon/norare-data). +++